DanielAraldi/DanielAraldi/README.md

 [![wakatime](https://wakatime.com/badge/user/920a7e43-2969-4212-82ff-1b375685ff58.svg)](https://wakatime.com/@920a7e43-2969-4212-82ff-1b375685ff58)

 Welcome to my GitHub profile!
-I'm a Web and Mobile Front-end Developer, but I also have knowledge and experience with Back-end development.
+I'm a web and mobile front-end developer, but I also have knowledge and experience with back-end development.
 Here's a bit about me:

 ## ✨ About me